Vishnu-reverser/Payload_Generation_Automation_tool/README.md

 # Payload_Generation_Automation_tool
-This script automate payload generation process using Msfvenom exploit tool
+This script automate payload generation process using Msfvenom exploit tool.
+We can generate payload for all plaforms.
+By simply add list (ex: win_list.txt) as input and generate payload as per our requirements.

 # Requirement
 Os: kalilinux